 Ravi didn’t actually tell Emma she’s acting like his rebellious little sister, within the “family” of the company.
 But that was the story in his head.
 Rebellion is inevitable, he told her.

 We all need to push against authority as we develop our own way of doing things.
-But rule-breaking has a downside too, and “the maverick” can easily slide into “the cheat”.
+But rule-breaking has a downside too, and “the Rebel” can easily slide into “the Cheat”.